One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Pipecat provides both a JavaScript client API and a Python API (the SmallWebRTC layer mentioned previously) that work together to establish and manage a WebRTC connection between the client’s browser and our bot behind the scenes.

-We can serve vLLM in a similar manner by using a Tunnel to forward HTTP requests to the vLLM server.
+We can serve vLLM in a similar manner using a Tunnel to forward HTTP requests to the vLLM server.

 Recovering Autoscaling and Function Calls

-Bypassing the Modal input plane comes at the cost of autoscaling because Modal is no longer proxying client requests.
+Bypassing the Modal input plane comes at the cost of autoscaling because Modal is no longer proxying the client requests.

 Pinning Bot and AI Service Regions